 All General Honors projects must be approved by the Director of the Honors Program.
 Once you have completed the General Honors Eligibility Worksheet, contact the Director of the Honors Program to set up a meeting to discuss your project proposal.
 When you meet with the director, bring your unofficial transcript and completed General Honors Eligibility Worksheet to the meeting, as well as a brief written description of your thesis proposal, and a short bibliography of works you've consulted so far.
 Be prepared to talk about your project and how you plan to complete it.

-If your project is approved, your committee must contain an Honors Council representative from the Honors Program faculty (Kate Fischer, Alison Hatch, Abby Hickcox, Jenny Schwartz, or Alphonse Keasley).
+If your project is approved, your committee must contain an Honors Council representative from the Honors Program faculty (Kate Fischer, Alison Hatch, Abby Hickcox, Jenny Schwartz).
 This faculty member will function as a co-advisor whose main job will be to ensure your project remains interdisciplinary.

 4. Register your thesis project.

-Now that your project has been approved, you can submit your registration paperwork and required attachments and begin your research.
-You also have the option to receive General Honors research and writing credit by taking HONR 4559: Honors Thesis.
+Now that your project has been approved, you can register online and begin your research.
+You also have the option to receive General Honors research and writing credit by taking HONR 4959: Honors Thesis.
 If you are writing a General Honors thesis and are interested in HONR 4959: Honors Thesis research and writing credit, please have your thesis advisor email the Honors Program to make the request.
+You cannot enroll yourself into this class.